mlte-team/mlte/docs/docs/using_mlte.md

 ## Internal Model Testing (IMT)

-After initial model development has been completed, the team will have a model that is ready for a first round of testing.
+After initial model development has been completed, the team should have a model that is ready for preliminary testing.
 In IMT, the development team evaluates how the model performs against its baseline on the chosen performance metrics for each system goal.
 Evaluation in `MLTE` follows this process:

 1. Initialize the `MLTE` context.
 2. Define a preliminary specification.